aliemteam/aliemcards/README.md

 The cards are processed using [Gulp](http://gulpjs.com).
 There is a `gulpfile.js` in the main directory contains the code to run this task.
 It is run from the command line via `gulp build_db`.

 The gulp task runs through each markdown file, processes the frontmatter and then uploads new cards, and updates changed cards in a [Mongo database](https://www.mongodb.com).
 The database is hosted on [MLab](https://mlab.com)'s free tier.

 Communication from the script to the database is via the [Mongoose](http://mongoosejs.com) ORM.
+The necessary `Schema` files for both `gulpfile.js` build and then `api.js` server are in the `build_db` folder.

 Configuration and authentication information is stored in a `config.js` file that is not uploaded to the GitHub repository for security reasons.
 These details need to be added to OpenShift as custom environmental variables - more below.